Stevie93/Medical-Data-Visualizer/README.md

-### Assignment
+# Medical Data Visualizer

-In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
+This is a project to visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

 #### Data description